 3. 'Aladdin' - "Almost, there's a couple of provisios, a couple quid-pro-quos..."

 In the space of just two minutes, Robin Williams zips between impressions of William F. Buckley, Jr., Peter Lorre and Ed Sullivan - all in a kids' movie.
 An animated kids' movie, no less.
 That was just how frenetic and out-of-control Williams was; he could inject something as straightforward as a children's cartoon with his free-wheeling, improvisational style into that world and lose absolutely none of it to the medium.
 His physical style even radiates through his voice, and this scene is the perfect example of that.

 For our money, 'The Birdcage' is easily Robin Williams' funniest film - primarily because it's Williams trying his hardest not to be funny, which actually makes it even more funny.
 This scene, however, is particularly funny - simply because almost none of it was scripted.
 If you watch it back, Williams' slip on the floor wasn't planned and you can see him almost break character as he tries to get to the end of the scene without laughing.

 1. 'Good Will Hunting' - "She's been dead two years and that's the shit I remember."

-Although most people might say that the park scene - where Robin Williams' character lays out Matt Damon's with a speech about knowledge versus experience - is the better one, for us it has to be this.
+Although most people might point to the park scene - where Robin Williams' character lays out Matt Damon's cynicism with a speech about knowledge versus experience - is the better one, for us it has to be this.
 What makes it so great isn't the fact that's it equally heart-wrenching and hilarious, it's the fact that Williams came up with the farting story on the spot and without any script in front of him.
 Again, if you go back and watch the scene, you can actually see the camera shake slightly when it's on Matt Damon - because the cameraman was apparently laughing that hard, it shook the lens.